 Charts vs graphs are some of the best tools for creating compelling stories for your audience.
 As an analyst, you can use bar graphs vs pie charts to deliver intuitive data results while maintaining accountability and transparency.

-With the right type of charts and graphs, you can easily translate complex data into digestible information.
+With the right kind of charts and graphs, you can easily translate complex data into digestible information.
 To get started, you can use ChartExpo.

 The best part…